squidfunk/mkdocs-material/docs/publishing-your-site.md

     4. This is the place to install further [MkDocs plugins] or Markdown extensions with `pip` to be used during the build:

+    5. You can safetly remove this if you have added files to your overrides directory or if your `mkdocs.yml` doesn't contain `custom_dir: overrides`.

         ``` sh
         pip install \